 Two years ago, I held a kid selfie contest here on the CD.
 The rules were simple: Send in a selfie your child took with your phone.
 It must be there already; no staged shots for the contest.
 (It’s the honor system, and Smoky the Bear will know if you break the rules.)

 Send your photos to firstname.lastname@example.org, by Friday, June 3.
 I’ll post entrants on Go Ask Daddy for June 10, and open the contest to an open poll.
 I’ll determine a winner by June 17.
 The winning kid will receive a prize package valued at a minimum $3.

 1. Where do peanuts come from?

-The entire world loves peanuts – except of course Marie, and many like her, who are allergic.
+The world loves peanuts – except of course Hayden, and many like her, who are allergic.

-Peanuts grow everywhere, but they originated in South America – Bolivia and Peru, to be specific.
-To be even specificer, they come from the foothills of the Andes.
+Peanuts grow everywhere.
+They originated in Bolivia and Peru.
+To be even more specific, they come from the foothills of the Andes.
 By the first century A.D., otherwise known as my junior year in college, peanuts had crept north to Mexico.

 2. How many people read your blog?

-Just today, excluding European explorers, 57 souls have visited my URL, and read 80 posts.
+Today, excluding European explorers, 57 souls have visited my URL and read 80 posts.

 Like Rockies middle relief pitching, the numbers wax and wane.
 This month, Coach Daddy averages 103 clicks a day.
 For 2016, it’s a 105 average.
-My best month saw 171 every day.
-My worst: My second month ever, with 17 clicks.
+My best month saw 171 daily.
+My worst: My second month, with 17 clicks.
 I was grateful for every single one.